jumpnow/jumpnowtek-site/_posts/2015-06-22-Working-on-the-BeagleBone-kernel.md

 To specify an earlier version, you could use a line like this in `build/conf/local.conf`

     PREFERRED_VERSION_linux-stable = "4.4"

+Kernel patches and config file are searched for under `meta-bbb/recipes-kernel/linux/linux-stable-4.5/` because of this line in the kernel recipe

+    FILESEXTRAPATHS_prepend := "${THISDIR}/linux-stable-4.5:"

+The kernel config file is `meta-bbb/recipes-kernel/linux/linux-stable-4.5/beaglebone/defconfig`.

 When Yocto builds the *linux-stable-4.5* kernel, it does so under this directory